aparnaadiraju92/Sales-Forecasting/ARIMA&Prophet/Overview.md

 1. ARIMA models - appropriate for stationary data only.
 Remove trend before applying model.

-2. Exponential smoorting - appropriate for non-stationary data (i.e., data with trend and seasonal data).
+2. Exponential smoorting![https://machinelearningmastery.com/exponential-smoothing-for-time-series-forecasting-in-python/] - appropriate for non-stationary data (i.e., data with trend and seasonal data).

   a.
 Simple Exponential smoothing : used when there are few data points, data is irregular, no seasonality or trend.
 Forecast is made of just one component - level which is the weighted average of previous level and current observation.